RealEnder/dwpa/INSTALL.md

 - Copy `help_crack.py`, `help_crack.py.version` and `CHANGELOG` files from `dwpa` repo under `hc/` directory of your webserver root
 - Change `base_url` variable from `help_crack.py` to point to your server URL, eg. `base_url = 'https://example.com/'`, with trailing /

+Migration to m22000 storage
+-

+- Run `misc/migrate_to_m22000.php` from wpa-sec webroot.
+The DB user have to have SUPER privileges temporary, after the script finishes, you can revoce them.
+- Update the php code.
+- Run `misc/enrich_pmkid.php` from wpa-sec webroot.
+This will update PMKID hashlines and will fill message_pair column.